1Password/solutions/onepassword_sdks/README.md

 ## [Use 1Password as a backend for a web app](./demo-inventory-tracker-webapp/)
 By: Scott Lougheed
 #### Description
-This web application allows you to create and manage "IT Resources," such as computers.
+This web application allows you to create and manage "IT Resources", such as computers.
 * Create new "Devices", including their name, model, serial number, and Admin user credentials.
     * Each device is represented by an item in 1Password.
 * Display a list of all current devices.